Rochlitz Porphyry Tuff

 The narrow gauge railway network of Mügeln and kaolin transport

-Döllnitzbahn – since 1884, the narrow gauge train travels through the Döllnitz valley in the middle of the Saxon Heathland following the river to the former
+Döllnitzbahn – through the Döllnitz Valley on narrow tracks – since 1884, the narrow gauge train travels through the Döllnitz valley in the middle of the Saxon Heathland following the river to the former

 largest narrow gauge station in Germany in Mügeln.
 The steam train is fondly called “Wilde Robert“.
 According to the story it was named in honour of a train operator who had a wild driving style.
 In the beginning the train mostly transported sugar beet and other agricultural products.
 Later, from 1889 onwards, the narrow gauge railway was also used as a means of transporting locally mined kaolin.